sreegowthamj/resume/RESUME.rst

 Virtual Product Trial App on Hololens
 ---------------------------------------------------------------

-  | A Microsoft Hololens App to virtually tryout a product before making a purchase.
-We built proof of concept implementation for the case of a watch.
+  * Built a Microsoft Hololens App to virtually tryout a product before making a purchase
+  * Implemented proof of concept for the case of a watch

 Coursework
 ==========